Summer Hours: (Library open by appointment only. Please call the school at 907-745-3201)

-The ABC library has approximately 30,000 volumes, including the largest theological collection in Alaska.
+The ABC library has approximately 30,000 volumes, being the largest theological collection in Alaska.
 The library also contains curriculum materials, media resources, computers for student use, a children’s library, and several reading and study areas.
 The library subscribes to many Christian magazines and periodicals.
 A selection of visual aid material is available for student ministries.
-ABC’s Wilderness Campus, located in Glennallen, houses an extension library located on the second floor of Joy Hall.

 Online Library Catalog